Two-factor authentication: Explanation and Reset

 Session management also protects against long-open sessions that could be exploited by attackers, even when the user remains active.
 Automatically ending sessions after a certain period of inactivity or duration greatly reduces the risk of unauthorized access.

-When the tab or browser where BICS Central is open is closed, the session is immediately terminated.
-In that case, the user must log in again and complete the MFA process.
+When the tab or browser where BICS Portal is open is closed, the session is immediately terminated.
+In that case, the user must log in again and complete the 2FA process.

-If you need to reset your MFA for BICS Central, you can easily submit a reset request via email.
+If you need to reset your 2FA for BICS Portal, you can easily submit a reset request via email.

 2.1 Submitting a reset request